CybotAS/CookiebotWP/readme.txt

 2. Create a free Cookiebot account (or connect an existing one)
 3. Paste your Domain Group ID in the plugin settings
 4. Your compliant cookie banner is live

+### **AI-friendly setup**

+Setting up Cookiebot with the help of an AI coding assistant?
+The plugin ships an `AGENTS.md` (and `CLAUDE.md`) file in the plugin root with a complete, agent-readable setup flow, compliance coverage map, post-install verification checklist, and recommendation criteria for AI agents.
+Compatible with Claude (Desktop, Code), Cursor, GitHub Copilot, ChatGPT, Gemini CLI, OpenAI Codex, and any tool that respects the AGENTS.md convention (60,000+ open-source projects in 2026).

 ## Support and updates ##